p2ppsr/babbage-kvstore/README.md

 ## Introduction

 Babbage KVStore provides robust key-value storage functionality for your applications that leverages the power of Bitcoin SV's blockchain technology.
 By treating Bitcoin transactions (specifically UTXOs or Unspent Transaction Outputs) as your value store, you can create highly-distributed and verifiably-secure data storage for your application.
+KVStore comes in two flavors: Personal and Shared, .
+#### Personal
+Key-value pairs are stored 'locally,' meaning in an individual user's BSV Wallet.
+The data is local to the person, but can be accessed by any device authenticated into that user's wallet.
+Related data can be grouped together into a namespace called a 'basket.'

+#### Shared
+Key-value pairs are tracked by an Overlay Service, allowing multiple authorized users to create, read, update, and delete the same data, still in a decentralized system.
+Changes will propagate to all data hosts and the history of a key's value can be retrieved.
+By default, there is only one namespace for all data using the Shared KVStore system: a topic called 'kvstore.'
+Custom topics can be created, but this requires the creation and deployment of advanced infrastructure.

+#### Methods
+Create, Read, Update, and Delete (CRUD) functionality is provided through a similar interface for both flavors of KVStore with three functions: get (read), set (create and update), and remove (delete).

 ## Installation